hhaeri/Hanieh-s-Portfolio/README.md

 # 👩🏻‍💻 Hanieh's Portfolio
 Welcome to my data science/ machine learning portfolio!
-Here, I document a summary of my projects in the data science and machine learning field.
+Here, I document a summary of my selected projects in the data science and machine learning field.

 ## 📚 Table of Contents
 * [Machine Learning](README.md#machine-learning)